ThiwankaReiss/Steering_mini_car_falcone/README.md

 Then map wheel angle terms into radius equations to evaluate turning performance and Ackermann behavior quality.

-## Notes from ADS DV

-From `ADS DV.docx`, this steering design is part of a broader automated-driving test platform effort.
-The document also includes:
-- CAN frame planning between API and VCU
-- Low-level controller implementation context (STM32/Nucleo)
-- Motivation for small-scale 4-wheel platform validation

-This repository README focuses on the steering mechanism and geometry analysis subset.

 ## Requirements

 - SolidWorks (to open `.SLDASM` / `.SLDPRT` files)